 In 1897, an editorial was published in a New York newspaper, which would become one of the most beautiful and popular Christmas folklore in the United States.

 It’s a story that highlights many of the values that were intensely cultivated during the founding of this great nation.
 The search for truth, respect for the press and media, the value of the individual and their opinion-even if they are children-and the impact that opinion can cause on society in general.
 It’s a story as real as its protagonists.

-Virginia O'Hanlon, only 8 years old, as a project for her school, set out to prove that Santa Claus exists.
+Virginia O'Hanlon, an 8-year-old girl, for a school project, set out to prove that Santa Claus exists.
 During her investigation, she collected all types of historical and cultural evidence of the character's existence, which children around the world recognize.

 Insisting, Virginia asked her father Dr. Philip O'Hanlon, a Manhattan coroner, to help her discover the truth.
 The girl was desperate because of the bullying and constant teasing from her classmates and school friends.